joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

 New items are added at the top

- * change Duration in html report to be minutes to be able to sort in js.
  * display mutant prioritization to the user?
 Depending on how it is implemented.
  * implement a function mutation coverage metric or something.
 It can be argued that mutation score is somewhat "meeh" as a metric. hard to use.
 But hardly